-Devoted & Experienced Full-Service Attorney Get Started
+Devoted & Experienced Full-Service Attorney

 Wills and Estates Attorney in Rockville, Maryland

-Everyone living in Maryland should have either a will or a trust that will designate the beneficiary of your estate at the time of your death.
+Everyone living in Rockville, MD and beyond should have either a will or a trust that will designate the beneficiary of your estate at the time of your death.
 In addition, you should have a power of attorney and a health care directive naming someone who can handle your finances and make medical decisions for you if you become incapable of making those decisions for yourself.
 Your health care directive will also determine the degree of medical care that you want if your life is being sustained by artificial means, also known as a living will.

 These documents are vital for anyone who is concerned about how their estate will be handled after their death, as well as how their personal finances will be handled if they should suffer any type of medical disability.
 Many clients ask why they need a power of attorney and a medical directive.
 The answer is that they need a plan to help their loved ones in the event of disability or death.
 Like an insurance policy, you may never need the power of attorney, and you may never need to have anyone make medical decisions on your behalf, but if you do, you will be very grateful that you have them.
 The alternative is to have a guardian appointed on your behalf, and that is something that can be avoided by having a power of attorney and a health care directive.
+If you're ready to draft a will, contact our estate attorney today.

 Wills